 His grandfather passed away in 1974 and subsequently the property was sold.
 However, sometimes things come full circle in life.
 In 2009 Manuel and Cristina purchased the property that held so many memories for him – and they both began restoring it.
 Their Douro property is approximately 25 acres and contains some vines dating back to the 1920s.

 The first Gandona vintage dates from 2007.
 While there was a winery on site already from the previous owners, the Longs, the first few Gandona vintages were made off site.
-Manuel oversaw the construction of a state-of-the-art winery and caves built on the hillside; now their estate fruit travels merely minutes away to be processed.
-Well regarded winemaker, Philippe Melka makes the wines – with a degree in Geology and in wine making, 20 plus years working in Napa and an exceptional palate – his services are much in demand in the valley and beyond.
+Manuel oversaw the construction of a state-of-the-art winery and initial 5,000 square feet of caves built on the hillside; now their estate fruit travels merely minutes away to be processed.
+An additional 5,000 square feet of caves was later drilled bringing the total cave capacity to 10,000 square feet.
+Winemaker, Philippe Melka made the wines for many years; with a degree in Geology and in wine making, 20 plus years working in Napa and an exceptional palate, his services are much in demand in the valley and beyond.

 Philippe has been voted American Winemaker of the year by Robert Parker in Food & Wine Magazine.
 He is drawn towards working with Napa hillside vineyards.
 As he mentioned to us several years ago, “hillside vineyards are more of a challenge”.
 It is always a fine line to craft wines with that special elegance and softness ready to be consumed now (especially from mountain sites), while at the same time ensuring the wine has the acidity, fruit and structure to be aged and not lose its own “personality” – in say 10 years.